 All organizations processing credit card information, regardless of their deployment model, are required to be certified.
 Your merchant bank account requires your business to be PCI compliant, and Recurly helps you meet those requirements.

 Sensitive information is stored using several layers of encryption in a segmented network with no public internet access.
 New encryption keys are generated on a daily basis, and existing keys are rotated on a regular basis.
-Sensitive information is encrypted by an SSL connection when in transit over public networks with SSL connections limited to TLSv1, TLSv1.1, and TLSv1.2.
+Sensitive information is encrypted by an SSL connection when in transit over public networks with SSL connections using TLS v1.2 or above.

 Recurly application development follows industry-standard secure coding guidelines.
 Application is segmented by function to maintain security.